antarctica/pristine-base/MIGRATING.md

 *These steps should be completed in the order listed below*

 1. ensure `CHANGELOG.md` is spelt correctly, as the previous version contained a typo, `mv CHANAGELOG.md CHANGELOG.md`
+2. overwrite `provisioning/inventories/vagrant-dynamic-inventory` with the file in this version